oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 ## Authorization Code Flow and PKCE

-- what is OpenID Connect
-- what standard history
+OAuth 2.0](https://www.rfc-editor.org/rfc/rfc6749.html) is a standard designed to authorize a website or application to access resources hosted by third-party services on behalf of a user.
+For web and mobile applications, [OpenID Connect 1.0](https://openid.net/specs/openid-connect-core-1_0.html) (OIDC) was born in 2014, a simple identity layer on top of OAuth 2.0, now widely adopted as part of the Identity and Access Management strategy of many identity providers and identity clients on the internet.

-The OpenID Connect core specification is built on top of OAuth 2.0 and defines the following roles:
+The OpenID Connect core specification defines the following roles:

 1. End-User: Human participant
 2. Authorization Server: The server issuing access tokens to the client after successfully authenticating the resource owner and obtaining authorization.
 3. Client: An application making protected resource requests on behalf of the resource owner (the end user) and with its authorization.

-- mention client authentication

 From the OpenID Connect specification, the authentication using Authorization Code Flow has the following steps:

+{% img blog/spring-security-pkce/auth0-authorization-code.png alt:"Authorization Code Grant" width:"800" %}{: .center-image }

 1. Client prepares an authentication request and sends the request to the Authorization Server.
 2. Authorization Server prompts for the End-User authentication and obtains End-User consent/authorization.